risk-first/website/introduction/Risk-Theory.md

 In the preceding discussions, I have been careful to point out the existence of [Hidden Risks](Glossary#hidden-risk) for that very reason.
 Or, to put another way:

-> What we don't know is what usually gets us killed
+> What we don't know is what usually gets us killed - Petyr Baelish, _Game of Thrones_
->     - Petyr Baelish

 Donald Rumsfeld's famous [Known Knowns](https://en.wikipedia.org/wiki/There_are_known_knowns) is also a helpful conceptualization.